Top 10 Most Expensive Watches Ever Sold at Auction as of 2020

 There is nothing more fascinating than a mechanical watch, the tiny gears and pulsating mainspring, the craftsmanship and the commitment to engineering excellence.
 Mechanical watches represent some of the greatest achievements of man in a device small enough to fit in your pocket.
 No wonder then that the best examples are highly sought after by collectors.

 In fact, the high-horology market is so buoyant right now that the rarest examples are fetching record sums at auction.
 But what makes a watch collectable?
-With a market as complex as this, the answer is not simple.
+With a market as complex as this, the answer is never simple, as our specialist watch appraisers like to say.
 The value of a watch is dependent not just on its relative rarity, but also its technical specifications, historical significance and provenance.

 To highlight the breadth and sophistication of the high-horology market lets look at the 10 finest watches ever sold at auction: